FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_configuration/t_st_subscribe_advanced_routing_application.md

     When **Files read from trigger file content** is selected, the panel expands with three options which determine what happens with the AR processing if there is a missing file listed in the trigger file:
     -   If **Fail** is selected, the AR processing will fail.
     -   If **Continue** is selected, the AR processing will continue for the existing files.
-    -   If **Retry** is selected, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> will retry to execute the trigger file.
+    -   If **Retry** is selected, {{< SecureTransport/componentshortname >}} will retry to execute the trigger file.
 You need to specify the number of times it should retry and the delay between each attempt in seconds.

     If **Files matching specific filename pattern** is selected, the files matching the defined filename pattern will be processed.